ewhicher/matter/content/collections/case_studies/defining-a-market-leading-infotainment-experience.md

     content:
       -
         type: text
-        text: 'We worked with the Daimler R&D and UX teams to test product simulations and make recommendations to improve the experience ahead of its global launch.'
+        text: 'We worked with the Daimler R&D and UX teams to test product simulations and make recommendations to improve the experience ahead of its global launch of MBUX.'
   -
     type: paragraph
   -